zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Habryka also claims (in the previous section) that as far as he can tell, Achmiz "refuse[d] to do much cognitive labor in the rest of the thread" on "Zetetic Explanation", but this is at odds with [Habryka's own comment in that thread](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=jTNQ2KxDH8eAa7s2F) praising a 750-word comment from Achmiz as "a great comment" and saying that Habryka "would maybe like to see this broken out into its own post."
 Presumably one could not write such a comment while "refus[ing] to do much cognitive labor"!
 The discrepancy is again glaring.

-## You Can Too Ignore Unwanted Comments
+## User-Level Bans Are a Sufficient and Less Intrusive Remedy

 Attempting to forestall the objection that people who don't like Achmiz's comments could simply ignore them, Habryka claims that ignoring Achmiz's comments is "not usually a socially viable option."
 However, since 2018, [existing site functionality already permits](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines) users to ban commenters from their own [Personal Blog](https://www.lesswrong.com/posts/5conQhfa4rgb4SaWx/site-guide-personal-blogposts-vs-frontpage-posts) posts, and users with 2000 karma to ban users from their own Frontpage posts.
-If, _arguendo_, a minority of authors have a legitimate interest in preventing Achmiz from commenting on their own posts, those authors could already get what they want using existing site functionality, and indeed, were already doing so: [we're told that 8 users](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=wZDdMdnDunhKispf7) had banned Achmiz from their posts.
+If, _arguendo_, a minority of authors have a legitimate interest in preventing Achmiz from commenting on their own posts, then those authors[^modulo-karma] could already get what they want using existing site functionality, and indeed, were already doing so: [we're told that 8 users](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=wZDdMdnDunhKispf7) had banned Achmiz from their posts.
 Why doesn't that solve the problem without the need for a site-wide ban?

+[^modulo-karma]: _Modulo_ the karma limits, which could be adjusted.

+[TODO: they don't want to feel guilty; Said's shortforms were reasonable, not vindictive]

+## Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply

-Habryka claims that "Said himself does not think [ignoring his comments is] a valid option", [citing a 2020 comment by Achmiz on obligations to reply to comments asking for definitions or examples](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=umfT3A2Xc5C7uzjdQ), but this adds little to the case against simply ignoring Achmiz.
-It's weird to cite Achmiz's stance on obligations to reply to support the claim that ignoring him is not an option given that _you don't agree with him about obligations to reply_.
+Habryka claims that "Said himself does not think [ignoring his comments is] a valid option", [citing a 2020 comment by Achmiz on obligations to reply to comments asking for definitions or examples](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=umfT3A2Xc5C7uzjdQ), but it's not clear what this adds to the case against simply ignoring Achmiz: it's weird to cite Achmiz's stance on obligations to reply to support the claim that ignoring him is not an option given that _you don't agree with him about obligations to reply_.
 Similar to blocking functionality on other websites, the user-level ban functionality works by preventing the banned user from commenting on the relevant posts; the consent of the blocked user is neither required nor relevant.

-Additionally, quoting the 2020 comment out of context conveys a mistaken impression of Achmiz's views, which Achmiz [clarified in a subsequent comment the same day](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB).
+Moreover, quoting the 2020 comment out of context conveys a mistaken impression of Achmiz's views, which Achmiz [clarified in a subsequent comment the same day](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB).
 In [the clarifying comment from the 2020 thread](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB), Achmiz states, "I'm not saying that there's a specific obligation for a post author to post a reply comment, using the Less Wrong forum software, directly to any given comment."
 Rather, Achmiz explains, the need for a clarifying question to be answered could be met in any number of other ways, such as being addressed in future work by the author, or by someone else other than the author answering the question or linking to an answer elsewhere.
 The point is not to impose a legalistic burden on the author, but for the question to actually get answered.
 The "obligation" to reply is meant in the same sense that one has an "obligation" to provide evidence, cite sources, or correct factual errors: it derives its normative force from its truth-tracking function, not mere social convention.

+The normativity of truth-tracking is likewise key to understanding the motivation for the 2020 comment's controversial claim that an author who ignores simple requests for clarification "_should_ be interpreted as ignorant."
+To be sure, there are any number of reasons why an author might not engage with a question other than being unable to answer it (maybe it wasn't worth their time, maybe they missed the notification, maybe they died, _&c._), but the relative likelihood of the "can't answer" and "could answer if they wanted to" hypotheses as an explanation for the observed non-response represents predictions about the real world and [can't be changed on a whim](https://www.lesswrong.com/posts/XhaKvQyHzeXdNnFKy/probability-is-subjectively-objective).
+A norm that forbid commenters from interpreting [the absence of an answer as probabilistic evidence of inability to answer](https://www.readthesequences.com/Absence-Of-Evidence-Is-Evidence-Of-Absence) would be requiring them to _believe something false_.[^believe-something-false]

+[^believe-something-false]: More precisely, to assign worse probability distributions.

-The misunderstanding may owe to Achmiz's 2020 comments taking it as an implied premise that the question that demands an answer is a good or legitimate one.
+The popular misunderstanding of Achmiz's position may owe in part to Achmiz's 2020 comments taking it as an implied premise that the question that demands an answer is a good or legitimate one.
 In a 2023 moderation discussion, Achmiz [clarified that he doesn't believe all comments must be answered regardless of merit](https://www.lesswrong.com/posts/9DhneE5BRGaCS2Cja/moderation-notes-re-recent-said-duncan-threads?commentId=WA8is3tbyPkHtTEFX):

 > I think that people should feel comfortable ignoring and/or downvoting _anyone's_ comments if they don't think engagement will be productive!
 Certainly I should not be any sort of exception to this.
 (Why in the world would I be?
 Of course you should engage only if you have some expectation that engaging will be productive, and not otherwise!)
 >
 > If I write a comment and you think it is a _bad_ comment (useless, obviously wrong, etc.), by all means downvote and ignore.
 Why not?
 And if I write _another_ comment that says "you have an _obligation_ to reply!"—I wouldn't say that, because I don't think that, but let's say that I did—downvote and ignore that comment, too!
 Do this no matter who the commenter is!

-The reason this 2023 comment is compatible with the controversial 2020 remarks is because Achmiz believes that (what he considers) simple requests for definitions and examples _are_ productive (such that evading them would be dodging an obligation), even if not all comments are productive.
+The reason this 2023 comment is compatible with the controversial 2020 remarks is because Achmiz believes that (what he considers) simple requests for definitions and examples _are_ productive, even if not all comments are productive.
+A request for examples of a phenomenon should not be hard to satisfy if the phenomenon is real; a request for a definition of an niche term should not be hard to satify if term means anything.
+Ideally, the answers should have already been in the post; the fact that commenters have to ask is a manifestation of the post not being complete.

-Elsewhere, Achmiz [wrote in 2023 that](https://www.lesswrong.com/posts/FrR78Wy6s79keSuDe/actually-personal-attacks-after-object-level-arguments-is-a?commentId=QDaY64Su9jh2yLjau) "it's not necessarily (and, indeed, not likely to be) worth your time to engage with _all_ of your critics", and in 2025, [proposed "ignore" functionality as an alternative to user bans](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=7jhPH5GBvkgG6zpq7).
+Elsewhere, Achmiz [wrote in 2023 that](https://www.lesswrong.com/posts/FrR78Wy6s79keSuDe/actually-personal-attacks-after-object-level-arguments-is-a?commentId=QDaY64Su9jh2yLjau) "it's not necessarily (and, indeed, not likely to be) worth your time to engage with _all_ of your critics", and in June 2025, [proposed "ignore" functionality as an alternative to user bans](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=7jhPH5GBvkgG6zpq7).[^ignore]

+[^ignore]: The distinction being that auto-collapsing comments from an ignored user doesn't prevent other users reading the comments.
+Discord's block functionality in shared channels works similarly.

+[TODO

-It is conspicuous that the announcement that Achmiz is being banned for his views mischaracterizes those views, despite clarifications in the weeks leading up to the ban: Achmiz [explained his position to Habryka in June 2025](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=vF6GckcYf9FTc6MKA) (linking to the clarifying followup comment in the 2020 thread), and I highlighted the 2023 "by all means downvote and ignore" comment in a July 2025 message to _Less Wrong_ moderator Ben Pace.
+being banned for his views mischaracterizes those views,

+despite clarifications in the weeks leading up to the ban: Achmiz [explained his position to Habryka in June 2025](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=vF6GckcYf9FTc6MKA) (linking to the clarifying followup comment in the 2020 thread), and I highlighted the 2023 "by all means downvote and ignore" comment in a July 2025 message to _Less Wrong_ moderator Ben Pace.
-The repeated misunderstandings in this matter may be due to differing intuitions on what it even means to be obligated to reply, and to what extent such obligations are recognized objectively _versus_ negotiated as social convention.
-The 2020 thread turns on the question of whether an author who ignores questions should be interpreted as ignorant.
-But whether the author is ignorant is a fact about reality.
-To be sure, there are any number of reasons why an author might not engage with a question other than being unable to answer it (maybe it wasn't worth their time, maybe they missed the notification, maybe they died, _&c._), but the relative likelihood of the "maybe they were busy" and "maybe they're ignorant" hypotheses as an explanation for the observation represents predictions about the real world and [can't be changed on a whim](https://www.lesswrong.com/posts/XhaKvQyHzeXdNnFKy/probability-is-subjectively-objective).

-[TODO—

-It's amazing how much the mods whine about that one comment from six years ago which he's already repeatedly clarified!!!

-Unless you want to grant people a Said-free LW experience _without being made to feel guilty_

-The implications of not replying happen in the heads of readers doing Bayesian reasoning

-You could just do nothing: https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/rwvEgbDKrcojyLTef

 ]